 You famously put out the original vinyl version of Daft Punk's Da Funk.
 How did you first come across them?
 Are you still in touch?

 We met Thomas and Guy in Paris after we'd been gigging at some big French rave.
 They'd been in touch (by fax!) because they liked Soma and asked if we'd like to hear some of their demo music.
 The tape went on and I think we'd decided to sign them before the first track had finished.
 Yes, we're still in touch with the boys — went for dinner with them last time we were in Paris — and it's always great to catch up.
 They haven't changed at all.

 What's the Glasgow scene like today?
 Who should we be listening to?

-Glasgow's always had such a fantastic music scene, but there are so many great new producers, promoters and venues popping up.
-Artists really championing the sound of Glasgow are the likes of Edit Select, Deepbass, Echoplex, Petrichor, Kode 9, Secluded and the labels such Seventh Sign and Animal Farm.
+Glasgow's always had such a fantastic music scene, but there are so many great new producers, promoters, and venues popping up.
+Artists really championing the sound of Glasgow are the likes of Edit Select, Deepbass, Echoplex, Petrichor, Kode 9, Secluded, and the labels such as Seventh Sign and Animal Farm.

 What are the most important lessons you've learnt from running Soma?
-What advice can you give someone thinking about starting their own label?
+What advice can you give someone thinking about starting her own label?

 Soma25 is out now.

 Lead image photography by clubbers at Tek 2000 using Kodak Fun Flash cameras.
 Taken from The Supernova Issue, No. 153, June 1996.